PSAC put forward a wage proposal for more than 110,000 federal public service workers that reflects skyrocketing inflation rates across Canada.

 Treasury Board refused PSAC’s proposal to include remote work provisions in the collective agreement because they feel the inclusion of remote work is unnecessary and language on the right to disconnect is redundant.

 Members have flagged work-life balance and the ability to work remotely as key priorities for this round of bargaining.
 Employees should have a say in when and where they work, and we will continue to push Treasury Board to negotiate terms for remote work and the right to disconnect into our collective agreements where they will be most effective.

-New proposals on bilingualism bonus, anti-oppression training, parental leave
+New proposals on bilingual allowance, anti-oppression training, parental leave

 PSAC tabled new and revised provisions within the discrimination and sexual harassment articles to ensure our members have access to a fair process.
 The proposal expands the definition of what is considered harassment to better protect members.
 It also calls for mandatory training for all employees on the topics of “anti-oppression and discrimination,” and “harassment, sexual harassment, and violence in the workplace.”

-Our proposed new training provisions push the employer to appropriately recognize and promote bilingualism in the federal public service, while the proposed increase to the bilingualism bonus aims to improve what is currently offered under the National Joint Council’s Bilingualism Bonus Directive, which has been stagnant for decades.
+Our proposed new training provisions push the employer to appropriately recognize and promote bilingualism in the federal public service, while the proposed increase to the bilingual allowance aims to improve the current rates that have been stagnant for decades.

 We also proposed improvements to maternity leave without pay and parental leave without pay to increase the top-up available to employees.
 We hope this will allow single parents and lowerincome families to better utilize the extended parental benefits option.

 The bargaining team meets with the employer again on December 14 and 15, 2021.